 STOP Eating, Drinking & Exercising before bed – It is not helping!

 When it comes to food, try to not eat directly before going to bed.
 Find that balance where you also do not go to bed hungry, perhaps only a little peckish.
 This prevents the possibility of your blood sugar dropping after you fall asleep.
 Which could lead to an increase in cortisol production and decreased melatonin.

 If you also have a large meal before you sleep, whilst it may make you tired at the time, you are leaving your body with a whole lot of energy to metabolise throughout the night.
 This can detract from the bodies main aim of repairing and rebooting for the day ahead.

-Alcohol consumption during Covid has increased massively, and the unfortunate truth is that a lot of this drinking is occurring at the end of the day right up until sleep time.
+Alcohol consumption during Covid has increased massively.
+The unfortunate truth is that a lot of this drinking is occurring at the end of the day right up until sleep time.

 This is not going to help if you are struggling to sleep in Covid.

-Stay away from the booze before bed, and if you do, make sure that you are drinking a lot of water at the same time.
+Stay away from the booze before bed.
+If you do, make sure that you are drinking a lot of water at the same time.

 If we need our temperature to be lower in order to get the best sleep possible, it would make sense to try and keep it low in the hours before sleep occurs.